 A Consultant Anaesthetist will meet you prior to surgery.
 A facelift usually takes about three to six hours to perform.
 Liposuction may be used to remove excess fat or to aid skin retraction (shrinkage).
 Direct fat removal or repositioning may also be performed.

-Normally patients spend one night in hospital following the surgery.
+Normally patients spend one night in hospital following the face lift surgery.

 What can go wrong?

 As your operation will be performed by a fully qualified and accredited Plastic Surgeon under appropriate conditions, a facelift is a safe procedure.
 In general, complications are rare.
 However, as with any surgical procedure, there are certain risks and complications, and these will be explained to you at your consultation.

 You should cease smoking well before surgery and not start again until the wounds have fully healed, usually 3 weeks after the operation.
 Although nicotine replacement products such as spray, patch or gum are of great assistance, these products also adversely affect wound healing and should be avoided for the same period.